I think everyone already knows my opinions about

 "Many people are saying…"

-MERGE in Be Careful with the Merge Statement.
-Make sure you read all the comments on both posts, too.
+Make sure you read all the comments on all three posts, too.

 I've fixed many deadlocks in my career by simply adjusting to the following pattern (ditch the redundant check, wrap the sequence in a transaction, and protect the first table access with appropriate locking):